krejal/Tasty-Treat-Express/Tasty-Treat-Express_Java-release-v1.0.0/README.md

 - **IDE** (e.g., IntelliJ IDEA, Eclipse, Spring Tool Suite)
 - **Google Maps API Key** for location tracking

-#Run This Project in Spring Tool Suite
+## Run This Project in Spring Tool Suite
-Import Project into STS
+Import Project into STS,
-Open Spring Tool Suite (STS)
+Open Spring Tool Suite (STS),
-Go to File → Import
+Go to File → Import,
-Choose: Existing Maven Projects
+Choose: Existing Maven Projects,
-Click Next
+Click Next.

-Browse to the folder you cloned or extracted
+Browse to the folder you cloned or extracted,
-Click Finish
+Click Finish.

-Configure the Database
+Configure the Database,
-Create the database in MySQL
+Create the database in MySQL.

-In STS, right-click on the main class (TastyTreatExpressApplication.java) Select Run As → Spring Boot App
+In STS, right-click on the main class (TastyTreatExpressApplication.java), Select Run As → Spring Boot App.